 Employees of the SCWDB are authorized to drive any vehicles owned by the SCWDB.
-Should an employee need to drive a personal vehicle for business they shall be reimbursed at a rate equivalent to what is paid by the County of Charlotte.
+Should an employee need to drive a personal vehicle for business they shall be reimbursed at a rate equivalent to what is paid by the Fiscal Agent (County of Charlotte).
 Every effort should be made by the employee to use SCWDB vehicles for business travel when available.
 If an employee elects to drive their personal vehicle in lieu of a SCWDB vehicle, reimbursement shall be at the rate of \$0.20 per mile.
 When using a personal vehicle for business travel, the mileage incurred by the employee for their commute to and/or from work shall be deducted from the mileage amount subject to reimbursement.
 Allowable expenses, if reported correctly on an expense voucher with original itemized receipts, will be fees for conferences, taxis, expense of transportation, tolls, parking, lodging, subsistence and other related costs.
 Alcohol is not an allowable expense.
 Gratuities/tips are limited to no more than 20% for reimbursement.
 A travel advance may be used if approved by the Executive Director with appropriate documentation and the provided form.
 Travel shall be by the method most beneficial to the SCWDB.
+Approved lodging rates for overnight travel will be reimbursed according to the policy of the Fiscal Agent (Charlotte County).